Modeling multiorbital effects in Sr2IrO4 under strain and a Zeeman field: Model

 where

 The nearest-neighbor hopping for $d_{yz}$- and $d_{xz}$-orbitals is nearly one dimensional in-plane, with $t_{1}$ along the direction in which they are orientated and a smaller $t_{\delta}$ along the other direction.
 The $d_{yz}$-$d_{xz}$ inter-orbital hopping, $t'$, and the nearest-neighbor hopping between $d_{xy}$-orbitals, $t$, are equal in both directions.
 For the next-nearest-neighbors, along the diagonal of the square lattice, the hopping is $t_{n}$ for $d_{xy}$ and $t_{nd}$ for the $d_{yz}$- and $d_{xz}$-orbitals.
 The $d_{yz}$-$d_{xz}$ inter-orbital hopping is $t_{1d}$ along the diagonal.
 In the absence of strain we use the following values: $(t, t_{1}, t_{\delta}, t', t_{n}, t_{1d}, t_{nd})=$ \\ (-0.211, -0.186, -0.055, -0.042, -0.118, -0.004, 0.021)eV.
 These values are extrapolated from those calculated for compressive epitaxial strain by the lineraziation given in detail below in section~\ref{sec:EpitaxialStrain}.
 The hopping amplitudes have been calculated by Seo \textit{et al}.\cite{Seo2019} through \textit{ab initio} for varying strain.
 The corresponding rotation angle of the sites is $\phi_{s}=\pm 12.3^{\circ}$ and $\mu_{xy}=0.7t$\cite{Mohapatra2020, Bertinshaw2019} takes the tetragonal splitting into account, with the value of $t$ being fixed to that of $\epsilon=0$.
+In general, the tetragonal splitting is expected to change under compression as the tetragonal elongation of the oxygen octahedra increases\cite{Haskel2012}.
+Works considering a superexchange Hamiltonian predict that for an increased elongation, either an order along the $c$-axis can be favoured or the canting moment can be suppressed\cite{Perkins2014, Liu2015}.
+An additional small staggering of the distortion has been observed to stabilize the canted magnetic moment\cite{Torchinsky2015}.
+However, we chose to study the strain-induced hopping modifications separately as there are conflicting predictions on how the energy splitting depends on strain. \textit{Ab initio} calculations predicted a $\mu_{xy}$ where the absolute value decreases until $\mu_{xy}$ changes sign \cite{Zhang2013, Bhandari2019}, while recent RIXS data observed a linearly increasing absolute value of $\mu_{xy}$ \cite{Paris2020}.
+Section~\ref{sec:Discussion} expands on how strain-dependent distortions could affect our results.

 The atomic spin-orbit interaction, with the coupling $\lambda$, is defined at each site from spin and orbital angular momentum along the same axes as:

 where $i=x,y,z$, $\boldsymbol{\sigma}= \left( \sigma^{x},\sigma^{y},\sigma^{z} \right)$ are the Pauli matrices in the spin basis $\sigma=\uparrow, \downarrow$, and the matrices

 are the orbital angular momentum operators, projected onto the $t_{2g}$ subspace and written in the orbital basis $\alpha= yz, xz, xy $.
 The interactions in the multiband model on each site take the form of the Kanamori-Hubbard interactions\cite{Kanamori1963}